Spiritual Causes and Treatment of Addiction

 Numerous studies have investigated alternative practices from Eastern medicine in addiction treatment.

 Energy healing, also known as Reiki, follows a similar logic found in traditional Chinese medicine.
-According to the principles of the Japanese practice, addiction is the result of stagnant energy.
+According to the principles of Japanese practice, addiction is the result of stagnant energy.
 The negative energy during a traumatic experience can become stuck in the body and block energy flow.

 During a reiki session, an experienced practitioner channels healing energy into the recipient.
 This breaks up the stagnation and encourages energy flow.
 Immediately after, recipients report milder withdrawal symptoms and a deeper sense of relaxation.